matomo-org/developer-documentation/docs/Hooks.md

 event can force the use of a custom visit object that extends from [Piwik\Tracker\VisitInterface](#).

-Parameters:
-- Piwik\Tracker\VisitInterface $visit Initialized to null, but can be set to a created Visit object.
-If it isn&#039;t modified Piwik uses the default class.

 Callback Signature:
 <pre><code>function(&amp;$visit)</code></pre>
+- `Piwik\Tracker\VisitInterface` `$visit` Initialized to null, but can be set to a created Visit object.
+If it isn&#039;t modified Piwik uses the default class.

 #### Tracker.newVisitorInformation